 - Determination, self-motivation and ability to work in a team environment.

 - Must be of sound physical health and able to work long hours in a hot climate.

 - Good spoken English or Spanish language skills.

 - Necessary Flights, Visas, Vaccinations, Insurance – Assistance available with Premium Support

 * Places are secured with a 50% deposit.
 The balance is due 6 weeks prior to your arrival.

-Project Fee includes all food, accommodation, airport/ferry pickup, in-country support, project activities and research support.
+Project Fee includes all food, accommodation, in-country support, project activities and research support.

 What’s Not included

-Flights, insurance, visas (if applicable) and vaccinations.
-Full assistance will be provided in getting all these arranged if you choose the Support Package (below).
+Flights, insurance, airport pickup, ferry costs, visas (if applicable) and vaccinations.
+Full assistance will be provided in getting all these arranged if you choose our Premium Support.